 A. General.
 At the employee's option, overtime hours shall be paid in cash or assigned to a compensatory bank.
-Employees shall elect whether all overtime hours earned in a day shall be paid in cash or assigned to a compensatory bank.
 This decision shall be recorded on the timesheet each pay period.
 Should an employee fail to indicate on the time report, liquidation shall be in cash.